trentyou/trentyou.github.io/_posts/2014-12-2-Current progress and first post.md

 ![Big Nerd Ranch](http://ecx.images-amazon.com/images/I/41P0EvzUQXL.jpg)
 </div>

 It covers a broad enough area of the Xcode IDE, Cocoa Touch APIs and other frameworks so that you have all the basics you need to start writing your own app.
-(Here's some free advertisement for you guys for writing a great book!).
-Also, thanks to my friend Kevin who introduced me the book!
+(Here's some free advertisement for you guys for writing a great book).
+Also, thanks to my friend Kevin who introduced me this book!

 Learning Objective-C was a huge challenge in the beginning.
 I had a very small amount of experience in Java from AP Computer Science that I had long forgot about, so that was no help.
 I also had a little bit of experience with the Ruby language, but I found out how difficult it was to do even the simplest things in Objective-C compared to Ruby.